mrmartineau/refined-prismic/readme.md

 - <kbd>UI</kbd> larger keys for inputs within custom types interface so that devs can copy the name more easily
 - <kbd>UI</kbd> always show labels in repo navigation

-## Install

-Clone this repo, install dependencies and run `yarn build`

 ## Customization